mikke89/RmlUiDoc/pages/cpp_manual/interfaces/render.md

 `EnableScissorRegion()` is called to enable and disable scissoring of rendered geometry.

 `SetScissorRegion()` is called when RmlUi wants to define the current scissor region.
 The scissor region is given as a rectangle in pixel units whose origin is located in the top-left corner of the rendering context.
 The scissor region is always given in window coordinates, which implies that it is not affected by any active transforms.
 Until the scissor region is changed, all RmlUi geometry should be clipped to fall within this region.

+When [properties that require](#feature-table) clip masks are used in the document, the scissor region alone will not be sufficient to clip content correctly.
+The render interface must implement the [clip mask](#clip-mask) feature to support such layouts.

 ### Advanced rendering